Eva Armstrong

-Eva Armstrong (December 22, 1877, in Key West, Florida - May 10, 1962) was an American secretary, librarian, curator, and historian of science.
+Eva Vivian Armstrong (December 22, 1877 – May 10, 1962) was an American secretary, librarian, curator, and historian of science.

 She was the original curator of the Edgar Fahs Smith Memorial Collection in the History of Chemistry at the University of Pennsylvania.
 The collection, which opened on March 1, 1931, was designated a National Historic Chemical Landmark on March 16, 2000.

 Armstrong also helped to establish the journal Chymia, working as secretary of the board of editors of the journal for the history of chemistry from 1948 to 1953.

 She published on the history of chemistry in journals including Chymia, Isis, and the Journal of Chemical Education.

 Armstrong received the Dexter Award for contributions to the history of chemistry in 1958.

 Education

 Eva Vivian Armstrong was born on December 22, 1877, in Key West, Florida.

 Armstrong attended Atlantic City High School and was then a secretary, first at the Book Lover's Agency and then at the University of Pennsylvania beginning in 1906.